ConvLab/ConvLab-2/README.md

 2. Slot Precision/Recall/F1.
 These metrics evaluate whether the predicted labels for individual slots in dialog state are equal to the ground truth, microaveraged over all slots.

-### Registration
+### Registration and Participation
 1. Submit the participation form [here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7x1M3FOeqhCttKwx4jvle9UNUVTQVRaT1AwUVRGUlc0WlBZVklQQ0tSWCQlQCN0PWcu).
+Your identities will NOT be made public.
 2. Participate at https://aka.ms/dstc-mdtc (sign up if you do not have a CodaLab account).
+Participation is welcome from any team.

 ### Submission (Tentative)
 ####  Multi-domain End-to-end Dialog Challenge Task